mikaelprag/rails_rateable/README.md

       include RailsRateable
     end

-Now your model is extended by the plugin, you can rate it (1-#) or calculate the average rating.
+Now your model is extended by the Gem, you can rate it (1-#) or calculate the average rating.

+By default max_rating is 5 i,e user can give rating from 1 to 5 .
+You can override it by passing max_rating parameter
+to rails_rateable

+In Below example, Comment model is made rateable and max_rating set to 10, so for comment user can provide rating between 1 to 10

+    class Comment < ActiveRecord::Base
+	  include RailsRateable
+      rails_rateable :max_rating => 10
+    end

     @movie.rate_it(4, current_user)